mattleroy/users_test/README.md

 # Logout
 ![LogoutPage](https://user-images.githubusercontent.com/64391008/163488464-c992e39b-7cc6-40d6-b368-4ce98d18a4ae.PNG)

 Simple logout page, which asks if you'd like to log in again.
+(Appears at top of page similar to a navbar).

 # CSS
 Included simple CSS designs to add a little flavor